We want to make a difference

 She has worked across the organisation, including being involved in the day to day running of the Voluntary Community Transport Service.

-Kerry is now Lead Health Connector for the Bailiwick and also leads our Off Island Support team, based at the Vauquiedor entrance at the Princess Elizabeth Hospital.
+Kerry also leads our Off Island Support team, based at the Vauquiedor entrance at the Princess Elizabeth Hospital.

 In her own time, she is often found enjoying many of Guernseys’ beauty spots with family and friends.